django-cms/django-cms/docs/how_to/21-headless.rst

 .. note::

     Django CMS does not force you to use the ``djangocms-rest`` package.
-You can use any other package that provides an API for django CMS.
+You can use any other package that provides an API for django CMS, with a different API such as GraphQL, for example.

     If you are using a different API package, you will need to follow the instructions provided by that package.